Homi100/micronode/README.md

 # Nuvexa-Photos
-A project based on Microservices Architecture for uploading and deleting pictures
+A web App based on Microservices Architecture for uploading and deleting pictures